 Changing or leaving your course

-If you're considering dropping out of university or changing your course, take the time to run through your options before going ahead with this big decision
+If you're thinking about changing your course, transferring to a different institution or dropping out of university entirely, take the time to run through your options before going ahead with such a big decision

-What are the main reasons for dropping out of university?
+The main reasons for dropping out of university

 It's difficult to know whether undergraduate study is right for you until you've experienced it first-hand.